A trip to Israel is hardly enough.

 Tel Aviv and Jaffa

 Tel Aviv is the obvious starting point of a trip to Israel, as this is where most people arrive anyways.
 It is a fantastic, lively city that has a lot to offer to its visitors.
-The vibe in Tel Aviv is simply great, so much so that I fell in love with it, and it quickly became my happy place, and my home away from home.
+The vibe in Tel Aviv is simply great.

 The center of Tel Aviv is packed with interesting sights and historical landmarks, such as Habima Square and the Rabin Memorial.
-I recommend those that travel to Israel to go on a city tour of Tel Aviv, which will give some insights on its history as well as its uniqueness, such as the Bauhaus buldings.
+Make sure to go on a city tour of Tel Aviv, which will give you some insights on its history as well as its uniqueness, such as the Bauhaus buildings.

 One of the nicest things to do in Israel is biking around: each city in the country has plenty of bike lanes that make it super easy to go from place to place.
 Tel Aviv certainly is the best place to do that, and a great way to discover the city is by going on a bike tour.

 When the weather is pleasant (which is almost every day, in Tel Aviv), one of the top things to do in Israel and for which Tel Aviv is amazing is going to the beach.
 There’s something going on in any season: people playing beach volley; surfers catching waves; some going for a run and others simply catching the sun.

 Jaffa, the oldest side of Tel Aviv is one of the unmissable places to visit in Israel.
 There are daily free tours of Jaffa that leave at 11:00 am and 2:00 pm from the Clock Tower.
 It’s a nice way to explore the oldest part of the city, which has a wholly different feel from Tel Aviv – though equally fun.